 Kings Canyon Scenic Byway (Sequoia National Forest)

-Kings Canyon National Park is broken in two parts, and between you’ll find the Sequoia National Forest.
+Kings Canyon National Park is broken into two parts, and between you’ll find the Sequoia National Forest.
 The two sections of the park are connected by HWY 180, which is named the Kings Canyon Scenic Byway.
 This drive brings you on a narrow road winding through the mountains with lots of lookout points that give great views of the Sierra Nevadas.

 Hume Lake (Sequoia National Forest)